YihanLIU0224/FYP-5-axis-robot/README.md

 ## (4) Final Application
 Following codes is for the applications of integrated robot.
 The demonstration of it could be viewed via https://uniofnottm-my.sharepoint.com/:f:/g/personal/ssyyl20_nottingham_ac_uk/Er96vf4qYWJBqkzvtPdmCy0BttAT07Y9VWQ2YcLCw33cCg?e=NZlaZr
 ### (4.1) Pick and Place
+Program to pick and place different colour objects into corresponding platforms.
+The program has been divided into different fucntions and the control code is in the control_panel.py.
 ### (4.2) Search and Classification
+Program to search and classify different colour objects around the robot into corresponding platforms.
+The program has been divided into different fucntions and the control code is in the control_panel.py.
 ### (4.3) Unlocking
+Program to unlock and bow to specific face.